druths/arghandler/README.md

 	# in this case, it will be the string '127.0.0.1'
 	handler.run(['-s','127.0.0.1','ping'],context_fxn=lambda args: args.server

+Finally, `parser` is an instance of `argparse.ArgumentParser` which has been preconfigured to behave properly for the subcommand.
+Most crucially, this means that `parser.prog` is set to `<top_level_program> <sub_command>` so that help messages print out correctly for the subcommand.
+Should your subcommand want to parse arguments, this parser object should be used.

 ### Declaring subcommands without decorators ###

 While decorators are the preferred way to specify subcommands, subcommands can also be specified using the `ArgumentHandler.set_subcommands(...)` function.
 This method expects a dictionary: keys are command names, values are the command functions:

 	from arghandler import *

-	def echo(context,args):
+	def echo(parser,context,args):
 		print ' '.join(args)

-	def cmd_foobar(context,args):
+	def cmd_foobar(parser,context,args):
 		print 'foobar'

 	handler = ArgumentHandler()